varunmadhavam/RTL_Design_With_SKY130/README.md

             end
       endmodule
       ```
       The sel line is a 2 bit signal. so it has total 4 possibilities.
 But in the case we have added only two of them.
-What about when sel is one of the other two valuse.
-Like incomplete if , the sysnthesiser would infer that in such cases the value of y should retain its previous value and insert latches.
+What about when sel is one of the other two values.
+Like incomplete if , the synthesizer would infer that in such cases the value of y should retain its previous value and insert latches.
 Let us see the output of yosys.
       ![](/src/img/mismatch7.png)
       With case statements, an easy way to avoid such latches is to add a default.
 The default would match for all the conditions of the sel line which are not explicitly coded in the case.
 The modified code looks like below.
       ```